-We identify, empower and support in scaling up small survival enterprises owned by hardworking women and youth entrepreneurs from rural and underserved communities.
+We identify, empower and support in scaling up small survival enterprises owned by hardworking women and young entrepreneurs from rural and underserved communities.

-The identified women and youth in agribusiness or non-farm enterprises are trained among other things in business development, financial literacy, record keeping, group dynamics and customer care using customized content.
+The identified women and youth in agribusiness or non-farm enterprises are trained among other things in business development skills, financial literacy, record keeping, group dynamics, customer care and life skills using customized content.

 We then organize them into savings groups according to their enterprises; thereafter we enable these women and youth in groups to access scale-up seed capital in form of micro credit at only 3% interest.
 And the 3% interest goes back to the savings groups for their sustainability.
 After a member enterprise has reached a level of repayment, she/he pays the borrowed money to the savings group for other new trained women and youth owned enterprises to access it and vise-vasa.

-Most of our trained and recruited entrepreneurs who receive scale-up seed capital inform of microloans are women and youth, who traditionally have fewer resources and less access to financial services from banks.
-YAGANET frequently links these savings groups to other financial institutions where necessary for continuously access to finances.
+Most of our trained and recruited entrepreneurs who receive scale-up seed capital inform of microloans are women and young people, who traditionally have fewer resources and less access to financial services from banks.
+YAGANET frequently links these savings groups to other financial institutions where necessary for continuous access to financial and non financial services..